 Navigate to Support -> Users in the Addigy portal.
 Here you will find a list of all the users who can log in to your organization and the details of their accounts.
 To view the privileges assigned to a specific user, select the View/Edit button corresponding to their account (this will just say View if you do not have edit privileges).

-Here we can see that Pat has been assigned the owner role.
+Here we can see that Jon has been assigned the owner role.

-With adequate privileges, we can change Pat's role from this drop-down menu, and Save the changes we've made to her profile.
+With adequate privileges, we can change Jon's role from the User Role drop-down menu, and once finished, Save the changes we've made to their user.

 Viewing the Privileges of a Role

 Let's take a look at what being an owner entails.
 Scroll down to the User Roles section of this page, and select the View button corresponding to the owner role.

 There are two important things to note about the owner role.
 First, this role has all possible privileges within the Addigy platform.
 Second, this role cannot be modified.
 There are three default roles provided for all organizations within Addigy that cannot be modified: owner, admin, and user.
 Feel free to select View for the admin and user roles to see how they differ from the owner account.

 When none of the three default roles fit a specific need for your organization, simply select the Add button in the Roles section.

 Here we'll be prompted with a blank template for a new role.